Golden Girl and the Guardians of the Gemstones: Story

-The Characters
+Characters

 The Guardians of the Gemstones

-Each member of the Guardians of the Gemstones was produced in 6" action figure form.
-Each action figure had 5 points of articulation, including neck, shoulders, and hips as well as bendable legs.
+Each member of the Guardians of the Gemstones and Dragon Queen's Forces of Evil was produced in 6" action figure form.
+Each action figure had five points of articulation, including neck, shoulders, and hips as well as bendable legs.
 All figures had rooted hair, female and male, and included a comb.
 Accessories for each figure included a fabric cape, diecast metal shield, belt, weapon and headpiece.
-Each diecast shield has a shiny gemstone embedded in it representing the Hero or Villain it belonged to and could also be worn by the toy owner as a brooch.
+Each diecast shield has a shiny gemstone embedded in it representing the hero or villain it belonged to and could also be worn by the toy owner as a brooch.